HCPs Are Important Ingredient – But Not Entire Recipe – for Clinical Trial Participation

 By understanding the HCP’s role to influence clinical trial participation – from the patient’s point-of-view – these results illustrate the importance of educating community physicians about clinical trial protocols and enrolling them as advocates.
 However, continuing patient-focused awareness and education, as well as study support initiatives such as travel assistance and technology-enabled communications, is pivotal.
 Online communities, such as those cultivated by Health Union, can be particularly effective partners in engaging patients to consider clinical trials as a treatment option.

-To learn more about patient perspectives and experiences in clinical research, visit Health-Union.com/partner-solutions.
+Learn more about patient perspectives and experiences in clinical research with Health Union’s business solutions in clinical services.